pirog/kalabox-docker-poc/README.md

 ### Install kalabox-proxy

 We want users to be able to enter something like "site.local" in their host browsers instead of "192.168.59.103:49173" to access their site.
 In order to do this we need to set up a reverse proxy that sits in front of all the docker containers to route requests appropriately.

 As such you will need to pull down the kalabox-proxy container and run it.
-For more details on how to install the kalabox-proxy go [here](https://github.com/pirog/nginx-proxy)
+For more details on how to install the kalabox-proxy go [here](https://github.com/kalamuna/kalabox-proxy)

+### Install kaladata-docker

+We want users data to be stored outside of the docker container running the webserver so that webservers can be spun down, spun up, upgraded, swapped out, ec.
+In order to facilitate this users must instantiate a data-only container built specifically for Kalabox.
+To do so please follow the [installation instructions](https://github.com/kalamuna/kaladata-docker).
+You will want to give your data container a name you can remember such as 'sumptinawesome_data.'
+You will need this later when you mount this onto Kalastack

 ### Pull/build container